REGULATIONS

 UK Electrical Regulations Timeline: 140 Years of Wiring Standards

-From 12 rules about fire prevention in 1882 to the 700+ pages of BS 7671:2018+A4:2026, the UK's electrical wiring regulations have evolved through 18 editions.
+From a handful of fire-prevention rules in 1882 to BS 7671:2018+A4:2026, the UK's electrical wiring regulations have evolved through 18 editions.
 This timeline traces every key milestone, amendment, and regulatory change.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians